UPDATE (08.29.2021): Post revised for clarity.

 - R local to Coney Island via West End

 Importantly, all lines have direct access to at least one storage yard under this option.
-As such, I think this is the best option, especially given the potential for future expansion.
-As one example, consider the Staten Island Subway proposals.
+This option also lends itself to future expansion.
+Consider the Staten Island Subway proposals.
 One proposal connects to Staten Island using existing provisions south of 59th Street station in Brooklyn, while another calls for extending the Bay Ridge line from its present 95th Street terminus to Staten Island.
 In either case, extending an express train makes the most sense, given how far Staten Island is from the rest of the city.
-Vansh’s “one switch” plan is certainly one way to catalyze such an extension.
-I’ll call this Option 3.
+Vansh’s “one switch” plan is one way to catalyze such an extension.